-- .1 Do complete installation in accordance with CSA C22.1-2009 except where specified otherwise. - .2 Comply with all laws, ordinances, rules, regulations, codes, and orders of all authorities having jurisdiction relating to this Work.
+- .1 Do complete installation in accordance with the latest version of CSA C22.1 except where specified otherwise. - .2 Comply with all laws, ordinances, rules, regulations, codes, and orders of all authorities having jurisdiction relating to this Work.

 1.3 DRAWINGS AND SPECIFICATIONS